cg-tuwien/VulkanLaunchpad/README.md

 #### On macOS: CMake cannot find Vulkan

 This may be the case, if you forgot to select `System Global Installation` during the Vulkan SDK installation, leading to errors during cmake generation, as the location of the Vulkan libraries cannot be found.
-You can install it retroactively by executing the `MaintainanceTool.app` in the `VulkanSDK` folder and selecting `System Global Installation` as a component to add.
+You can install it retroactively by executing the `MaintenanceTool.app` in the `VulkanSDK` folder and selecting `System Global Installation` as a component to add.

 # Documentation